On-Page SEO

 Build trust with your readers

-In today's digital age where fake news proliferates, it is crucial for writers to prioritize building trust with their readers.
-One effective way to achieve this is by citing sources and using crosslinks when writing on the web.
+In today's world of fake news, writers must focus on building trust with readers.
+One way is citing sources and using cross-links.

 Demonstrates expertise